 To stay competitive in today’s talent market, your organization must have a culture that sets your team apart.
 Ideally, employees are happy, dynamic, cooperative, and display ingenuity– but these characteristics necessitate a healthy work environment, support, and a positive culture in the office.

-While this may seem like common sense (and all the rage in Silicon Valley), many companies and businesses are still unsure how to attain this culture.
-Many will look for quick fixes– providing lunches, comfy couches, pool tables, office yoga classes– but these work perks are not what define company culture.
+While this may seem like common sense (and all the rage in Silicon Valley), many companies and businesses are still unsure how to attain this ideal culture.
+Many will look for quick, glitzy fixes– providing lunches, comfy couches, pool tables, office yoga classes– but these work perks are not what define company culture.
 It’s much more complicated than that.

 Well, that’s hard to answer– so we asked a professional.

-Marc Prine has a Ph.D. in Industrial Organizational Psychology and founded MIP Consulting, or “Management Integrating Psychology” Consulting.
+Marc Prine has a Ph.D. in Industrial Organizational Psychology and founded MIP Consulting, standing for “Management Integrating Psychology” Consulting.
 As an I/O psychologist, Prine specializes in the study of human behavior in organizations and the workplace.
-He studies the culture within organizations and how to select the right people to help foster that desired environment.
+He studies the culture within organizations and advises on how to select the right people to help foster that desired environment.

 “Some leaders tend to oversimplify culture,” says Prine.
 “The way ‘culture’ is defined academically is a lot more behavioral-based than the way pop management has started talking about it.
 When I think about building culture, it’s about building a team and selection of employees based on behavioral competencies and abilities.
 A positive culture will be the byproduct of selecting the right individuals.”